kernelkit/infix/doc/system.md

    ...
 ```

-A user in the `admin` group is allowed to also use a POSIX login shell.
+A user in the `admin` group is allowed to also use a POSIX login shell
+and use the `sudo` command to perform system administrative commands.
+This makes it possible to use all the underlying UNIX tooling, which
+to many can be very useful, in particular when debugging a system, but
+please remember to use with care -- the system is not built to require
+managing from the shell.
+The tools available in the CLI and automated
+services, started from the system's configuration, are the recommended
+way of using the system, in addition to NETCONF tooling.

 ## Changing Hostname